Though intended for rest and worship, men misuse the Sabbath for their own evil purposes.

 Everyone laughed, everyone except the Rules People.
 The smartest of these were looking for an exit but most of them actually thought they had won the match!
 They had caught Jesus healing on the Sabbath.
 They had Him now!
 Indignation at this “travesty” propelled them out the door.
-They allied themselves the Herodians, Jewish leaders who sought to reform their religion through Greek and Roman thought—the more rules, the merrier.
+They allied themselves with the Herodians, Jewish leaders who sought to reform their religion through Greek and Roman thought—the more rules, the merrier.

 The Sabbath Today

 Each person has some part of life that is useless.
 It is numb and lifeless like the hand of the man in the synagogue.
 To worship God is to lift our withered souls up to Him.
-When something about us makes us feel us worthy to worship, we must hear His words, “Stretch it out to me.”
+When something about us makes us feel unworthy to worship, we must hear His words, “Stretch it out to me.”

 Mark: 3:1-6 NKJV